-Lemma~\ref{lem-slope-c} implies that, given a counterexample $G$ to Theorem~\ref{strong}, either there is a `worse counterexample', or no edge lies in many more than $(k-2)cn$ triangles and no non-edge lies in much less than $(k-2)cn$ copies of $P_3$.
-This fact will be incredibly useful in our proof of Theorem~\ref{strong}.
+Lemma~\ref{lem-slope-c} will imply that if there is a counterexample to Theorem~\ref{strong}, then in an appropriately defined `worst counterexample' no edge lies in more than $(k-2)cn+k$ triangles and no non-edge lies in less than $(k-2)cn-k$ copies of $P_3$.
+This fact will be extremely useful in our proof of Theorem~\ref{strong}.

 \begin{cor} Let $n \in \mathbb{N}$ and $e\in [t_{k-1}(n)+k, t_k(n)-1]$ and let $p>0$ and $c=c(n,e)$.
 Suppose that $g_3(n,e)-h^*(n,e) \leq g_3(n,e^*)-h^*(n,e^*)$ for all $e^*$ with $k(n,e^*)=k$.
 Let $G,G'$ be $(n,e)$-graphs such that $K_3(G)=g_3(n,e) \geq K_3(G')-p$.
 Then, for every $\overline{f} \in E(\overline{G})$, $\overline{f'} \in E(\overline{G'})$, $f \in E(G)$ and $f'\in E(G')$, we have that \begin{itemize} \item[(i)] $P_3(\overline{f},G) \geq (k-2)cn-k$, and $P_3(\overline{f'},G') \geq (k-2)cn-k-p$; \item[(ii)] $P_3(f,G) \leq (k-2)cn+k$, and $P_3(f',G') \leq (k-2)cn+k+p$. \end{itemize} \end{cor} \begin{proof} Let $\overline{f} \in E(\overline{G})$.
 Then $k(n,e+1)=k$ and by the assumption on $G$, for any $(n,e+1)$-graph $G''$, we have that